Student Learning Outcomes

 Graduates earning a certificate in thanatology from Hood College:

-- Explore the field of Thanatology as a profession through:
+Explore the field of Thanatology (Death, Dying and Bereavement) through:

-- Explaining the ethical and legal issues of thanatology relative to end-of-life decision- making and end-of-life care, and
+- Explaining the ethical and legal issues of thanatology relative to end-of-life decision- making and end-of-life care;

 - Researching, writing and presenting the understanding and complexity of grief as a way to further the field and education of thanatology across communities and the profession.

-- Understand the cultural, social, religious, spiritual and lifespan developmental factors that influence the experiences of grief and dying through:
+Understand the cultural, social, religious, spiritual, and lifespan developmental factors that influence the experiences of grief, death and bereavement through:

 - Analyzing the historical context and evolution of each tradition.

-- Study the dying process and the contributing role of palliative care and hospice through:
+Study the dying process and contributing roles of palliative care and hospice through:

-- Illustrating and evaluating dying trajectories and likely awareness contexts; and
+- Illustrating and evaluating dying trajectories and likely awareness contexts.

-- Communicate in writing and oral presentations an understanding of the complexity of grief (including techniques for grief counseling, types of complicated bereavement and disenfranchised grief) to facilitate further education across communities and the profession through:
+Communicate in writing and oral presentations an understanding of the complexity of grief (including types of complicated bereavement, and disenfranchised grief)to facilitate further education across communities and the profession through: